JennEYoon/deep-learning/aima4/PaLM_Pathways_notes.md

  * Generator - translation, sequence of logical phrases.

  * Pathways is a 2019 paper, how to efficiently parallelize very large training.

+ * Main point is using such a large model for Transformer Language Model.

+### june 16, 2022 Meetup Notes: